 Moz has a ton of advice for earning high-quality backlinks here, but here’s a quick overview:

 9. “Measuring the impact of your work and ongoing refinement is critical to your SEO success, client retention, and perceived value.”

 This concept is incredibly important.

 So many people use analytics and traffic numbers as “huh, that’s nice to know” type information.
-We check our stats, see that the numbers have gone up (raise the roof emoji!) or down (tear on the face emoji!), and then go back to our normal routine.
+We check our stats, see that the numbers have gone up (🥳) or down (😭), and then go back to our normal routine.

 10. The Beginner’s Guide to SEO is a great example of good SEO.

 Check out the search results for the term “SEO.”